-In recent years, successful wellness plans have started to incorporate more holistic programs, such as yoga, to offer more self-guided options for wellness.
-Using the intuitive and meditative techniques of yoga, you can learn to become more proactive and less reactive to the stresses of everyday life.
+While the medical field has made substantial investments in developing new, ground-breaking pharmaceuticals designed to support those on a path to health and wellness, in recent years, successful wellness plans have started to incorporate more holistic programs, such as yoga, to offer more self-guided options for wellness.
+Using the intuitive and meditative techniques of yoga, you can learn to become more proactive and less reactive to the stresses of everyday life with simple relaxation tools.

 What are the health benefits of yoga?